mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps.md

 });
 ```

 You'll notice that we're passing the task callback into the robocopy task.
-This will tell gulp when the copy is complete as it will run asynchronously.
+This will tell gulp when the copy is complete as it runs asynchronously.

 The Robocopy options above are pretty self explanatory.
 The `mirror` option allows you to synchronize your destination with your source folder, removing any deleted files.
 The `retry` options allow you to retry the copy after so many seconds if it failed.
 Both these options in particular have been useful when deploying websites.
 The task fully supports all the robocopy options, see [here](https://github.com/mikeobrien/node-robocopy) for more info.